-The term webinar comes from the words “web” or a series of internet networks and “seminar,” pertaining to a discussion or conference.
+The term webinar comes from the words “web” or a series of internet networks and “seminar” about a discussion or conference.
 A webinar is an act of conducting an online seminar, online meeting, or virtual event with goals to either educate or sell.

-You can do various types of webinars: employee training, online classes, user onboarding webinar, among many others.
+You can do various webinars: employee training, online classes, user onboarding webinar, among many others.

-When holding webinars, hosts are either offering products or attempting to educate and answer students’ or customers’ concerns using various webinar tools and webinar presentations.
+When holding webinars, hosts either offer products or attempt to educate and answer students’ or customers’ concerns using various webinar tools and webinar presentations.
 Most webinars are free, but there are, of course, paid sessions.
-For more data info you should check our page on webinar statistics.
+For more data info, you should check our page on webinar statistics.

 Features of Webinars